-— about one in four—become infected by what they eat.
-Approximately 325,000 are hospitalized.
-More than 5,000 (14 a day) die.
+—about one in six—become infected by what they eat.
+Approximately 128,000 are hospitalized and about 3,000 (8 each day) die.
 The true magnitude of foodborne illness is likely to be much higher than even the official estimates because most people do not seek medical attention for its symptoms, such as abdominal cramps, vomiting, and diarrhea.
-In April 2009 the U.S. Centers for Disease Control and Prevention (CDC
+Based on 2013 trend data, the Centers for Disease Control and Prevention (CDC

 The Pathogens Behind Foodborne Illness